oderayi/oderayi/README.md

 ## 🌍 Impact & Vision

 With **6+ years of experience** building enterprise systems across **FinTech, Aviation, and Banking**, I'm passionate about creating technology that drives **financial inclusion** across Africa.
-From leading teams that digitized entire banks to building cross-border payment systems serving 21 countries, I leverage open-source technologies and modern development practices to create systems that serve millions while maintaining reliability and security.
+From leading teams that digitized entire banks to contributing to building cross-border payment systems serving 21 countries, I leverage open-source technologies and modern development practices to create systems that serve millions while maintaining reliability and security.

 ---